Finding Peaks and Valleys in a Flat World

 by Mark Ellingsen (Interdenominational Theological Center)

 Mark Ellingsen has written a creative book showing how insights from the Danish philosopher, Sören Kierkegaard (1813-1855) can be directly and significantly relevant for us today.
-Ellingsen skillfully describes our contemporary culture, with the image of a “flat world,” marked by individualization and self-concern where people live in “valleys’ of sensuality and as mere spectators of life.
+Ellingsen skillfully describes our contemporary culture, with the famed image used by Tom Friedman to describe the globalized economy, as a “flat world,” marked by individualization and self-concern where people live in “valleys’ of sensuality and as mere spectators of life.
+He shows that internet life only exacerbates these ways of living.
 To understand, Ellingsen uses Kierkegaard’s images of stages of life as: 1) Aesthetic, including boredom and a search for meaning which does not come; 2) Ethical, which can be a “peak” when one focuses on what life might be and 3) Religious life where the highest good for life can be found: concentrating on one’s self in relation to the infinite.
 Jesus Christ is the “absolute paradox” who as God become a human person makes it possible to be liberated by God and find true happiness through being totally dependent on God.
 The worthwhile life—“peaks”—is life transformed by Christ, by grace.
 Christian life is “sheer gentleness, grace, lovingkindness, and compassion” (Kierkegaard).

 Ellingsen provides helpful questions so we can examine our stages of life.
 He draws on brain research in illuminating ways.
 Becoming Christian in a flat world is a “leap of faith.”
 For Ellingsen, “only a leap of faith into the loving arms of God can break the monotonous meaninglessness of life in the flat world.”